Choonholic/ChzzkDownloader/README.md

---thumb [THUMB]             Save thumbnail image or skip (save|skip) --startup [STARTUP]         Set startup method (normal|fast) --pnpath [PNPATH]           Set the path to the notification plugin --pnparams [PNPARAMS]       Set the parameters for the notification plugin --pntexttype [PNTEXTTYPE]   Set the text format used by the notification plugin (plain|markdown|html) --settings [SETTINGS]       Set action when saving settings (default|skip|quit)
+--thumb [THUMB]             Save thumbnail image or skip (save|skip) --startup [STARTUP]         Set startup method (normal|fast) --pnpath [PNPATH]           Set the path to the notification plugin --pnlanguage [PNLANGUAGE]   Set the language used by the notification plugin --pnparams [PNPARAMS]       Set the parameters for the notification plugin --pntexttype [PNTEXTTYPE]   Set the text format used by the notification plugin (plain|markdown|html) --settings [SETTINGS]       Set action when saving settings (default|skip|quit)